jkronqvi/points_in_circles/README.md

 The names of the problems also describes the main properties, e.g, the instance p_ball_30b_10p_2d_H contains 30 2-dimentional balls, 10 points and uses the convex hull formulation.

-The file "generate_test_instaces.py" contains a simple script for generating test problems of different size with both the big-M and convex hull formulation.
+The file "generate_test_problems" contains a simple puthon script for generating test problems of different size with both the big-M and convex hull formulation using Pyomo.

 References: